2021–2023 Warrior Met Coal strike: Course of the strike

 On June 7, the UMWA released a statement sharing that three incidents of "vehicular assault" had occurred on their picket lines.
 UMWA President, Cecil Roberts called on Warrior Met "to back away from violence and finally come to the bargaining table in good faith".
 He continued, saying that "if Warrior Met decides to continue inspiring violence on the picket lines, their leadership should understand that UMWA members have been subjected to company violence for 131 years and will not be deterred from seeking a fair contract for them and their families."

 On June 22, striking Warrior Met employees protested outside of the New York City offices of the three hedge funds that own shares in Warrior Met, BlackRock (13%), State Street Global Advisors (11%), and Renaissance Technologies (4%).
-The group protested at BlackRock's offices first in the morning and then split into two groups to protest at SSGA and Renaissance Technologies' offices at in the afternoon.
+The group protested at BlackRock's offices first in the morning and then split into two groups to protest at SSGA and Renaissance Technologies' offices in the afternoon.
 Their afternoon protests were cut short because of rainy weather.

-Another protest in New York City took place on the 28th of July, also outside BlackRock offices, and involved over a 100 people.
+Another protest in New York City took place on the 28th of July, also outside BlackRock offices, and involved over 100 people.
 Protesters were seen carrying signs that read "we are one", chanting in unison and speaking out against their treatment by the coal company.

+On February 16, 2023, 23 months after the strike began, UMWA president Cecil Roberts sent a letter to Warrior Met Coal CEO Walt Scheller offering an unconditional return to work on March 2.
+Scheller responded the next day, accepting the return of the miners under their original contract, except for 41 that Warrior Met claims engaged in misconduct related to the strike.
+The total cost to the union for strike pay and other expenses was over $35 million, while the cost to the company is estimated at over $1 billion.